codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 To enable the theme just open VLC and go to:

-Preferences > Interface and click the radial button that says "Use Custom Skin".
+Preferences > Interface, click the radial button that says "Use Custom Skin," and select the "YaruDark.vlt" file.

 {{< image src="/images/screenshot-vlc-skin-prefs.png" caption="VLC Skin Preferences"  src-l="/images/screenshot-vlc-skin-prefs.png" linked=true  >}}